AveryS00/song-link-bot/README.md

 To add this bot to your server, I am hosting one but cannot guarantee reliable uptime.
 The link to invite it is here: https://discord.com/oauth2/authorize?client_id=736308578721202276&scope=bot

+Once added, give the bot permissions to read messages and message history of the channel you want it to read from, and permissions to send messages to the channel you want it to log to.
-Once added, type the following command into any channel ``!set music_channel <your-channel-here>`` and the bot is ready to go!
+Type the following command into any channel the bot can read ``!set music_channel <your-channel-here>`` and the bot is ready to go!
+It's highly suggested you also set logging channel right away as well using ``!set logging_channel <your-channel-here>``.

 ## Known Issues
 ```
-Bot cannot read private channels that users want to be read
-Deleting a channel the bot is reading/writing to causes it to have to be reinvited to the server
-Access Token refreshes too often
-Multiple songs in one message should use batchAdd instead of songAdd
+Unknown interaction of what happens when using fill command over a song that doesn't exist
+reset not implemented
+caching not implemented
 ```

 ## Commands: